 Generic Name: Interferon Alfa-2b Injection Solution (in ter FEER on AL fa too bee)

 Brand Name: Intron-A

 Medically reviewed by Drugs.com.
 Last updated on Sep 20, 2020.

-- Alpha interferons may cause or make diseases of the mind worse.
-Taking one's own life, ideas of killing yourself or murder, low mood (depression), forceful actions, hallucinations, psychoses, and relapse of drug addiction have happened during treatment and within 6 months after the last dose.
+- Alpha interferons may cause mental health problems or make them worse.
+Suicide or suicidal thoughts, thoughts of hurting others, depression, forceful actions, hallucinations, and other mood or behavior problems have happened during treatment and within 6 months after the last dose.
 Relapse of drug addiction has also happened.
 Alpha interferons may also cause or make infections, blood flow problems, or autoimmune diseases worse.
 Sometimes, these may be deadly.
 If you think you have any of these health problems, call your doctor right away.
-Side effects such as high or low blood pressure, a fast heartbeat, a heartbeat that does not feel normal, chest pain or pressure, trouble breathing, and heart attacks have happened while taking alpha interferons.
-If you have very bad signs or if signs of these health problems get worse, talk with your doctor about stopping Intron-A (interferon alfa-2b injection solution).
-Problems are most often fixed after you stop the drug.
+Side effects such as high or low blood pressure, a fast or abnormal heartbeat, chest pain or pressure, trouble breathing, heart attacks, and strokes have happened.
+Closely read the part in this leaflet which lists when to call your doctor.
+Many times, but not every time, these side effects get better after stopping Intron-A (interferon alfa-2b injection solution).

 Uses of Intron-A: